Menu

 BCATS information for schools

-Building, Construction and Allied Trades Skills (BCATS) are a suite of Level 1-3 standards registered on the NZQCF that are tailor-made for schools, making BCATS the perfect choice since:
+Building, Construction and Allied Trades Skills (BCATS) is a suite of Level 1-3 standards registered on the NZQCF that are tailor-made for schools, making BCATS the perfect choice since:

 • They are included in schools’ Base Scope of Assessment, meaning schools do not need to apply for Consent to Assess.